spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 ## Monitoring

-To learn more about the monitoring experience in Data Flow using Prometheus running on Kubernetes, please refer to the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring/#kubernetes) feature guide.
+To learn more about the monitoring experience in Data Flow using Prometheus running on Kubernetes, please refer to the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring/#kubernetes) or [Task Monitoring](%currentPath%/feature-guides/batch/monitoring/#kubernetes) guides.